zuozhenggh/learning-library/developer-library/microservices-serverless-workshop/import-devcs-project/import-devcs-project.md

   ![](./images/image104.png " ")

 6. In next section, select the Container named: “DevCS\_Clone\_Wedodevops” and the zip File available with the Project export to be imported.
-Then Click in Finish:
+Then Click **Finish**:

   ![](./images/image105.png " ")